 In A Car Accident With An Uninsured Driver?
 You May Still Get Paid for Your Injuries.

-If you have been in an accident with an uninsured driver, you may still get paid for your injuries under your “Uninsured Motorist Coverage” through your own insurance provider.
-Uninsured Motorist Coverage pays compensation to people injured by uninsured, negligent drivers.
-However, not all policies have this type of coverage, and often carrying this coverage will raise the premium on your own policy.
+If you have been in an accident with an uninsured driver, you may still get paid for your injuries, if you have car insurance.
+Most autombile insurance policies have what is called "Uninsured Motorist Coverage," which pays compensation to people injured by uninsured, negligent drivers.